sugamphirke016/Natours/README.md

 ## Feedback

-If you have any feedback, please reach out to me at projects@sugamphirke.com
+If you have any feedback, queries or suggestions, please reach out to me at projects@sugamphirke.com

+<span style="font-size: 1.55em;">Future Work</span> <span style="font-size: .9em;"> (as of 10-06-23)</span>

+- User profile page
+- User should be able to search or filter out the tours
+- User should be able to book a tour
+- Payment checkout with real-time payment system
+- Admin portal
+- Improve overall UX/UI and fix bugs
+- And more!

 ## Contact Me